Kayden36/icarus-AI/README.md

 7. Step 7: Onboarding and Incentivization
 The chatbot guides the user through the onboarding process, provides personalized recommendations, and offers incentives for adopting solar energy solutions.
 8. Step 8: Ongoing Support and Engagement
 The chatbot provides ongoing support and engagement to the user, ensuring a seamless and personalized experience throughout their solar energy journey.
 ## Usage
 ### AI Chatbot
 Abstracts user complexity and automates tasks...
-# ICARUS KNOWLEDGE BASE/GIGA RESOURCES
-The NLU component retrieves information from the chatbot's knowledge bases, which include:
-1. VGrid Africa Web Application, Advanced Meta & API Endpoints This the Chatbots primary Knowledge Base for users, accounts, sales and individual Tracking using cronjobs, Crawling the webapps native REST API, scraping all pertinent for analysis by the LLM & User Journeys for specific checkpoints to keep costs low.
-2. Global Electricity Grid
-Description: A global map of electricity transmission and distribution lines, derived using the Gridfinder model.
-This dataset provides insights into existing grid infrastructure worldwide, enabling better planning for energy solutions.
-Source: World Bank
-Link: World Bank Data Catalog
-3. Potential Use:
-ICARUS can use this dataset to identify areas underserved by the grid, helping guide decisions on deploying solar panels and off-grid solutions.
-Provides users with infrastructure insights to plan energy access projects in remote or underdeveloped regions.

 ### Solar Panel Connection
 Guides users through setup...